0-60 MPH Time

 The Mercedes AMG GT-C is no slouch, even compared to the Roma.
 It has its aerodynamic bells and whistles, and it’s attractive enough — if not as sculpted as the Roma — but there’s more to both of these cars than raw design.
 Dive into their features and you’ll see that the Roma’s interior offerings outdo the AMG GT-C’s in a few key ways, including:

 When conducting your Mercedes AMG GT vs. Ferrari Roma comparison, it’s easy to see why this Prancing Horse is associated with La Nuova Dolce Vita, or “the new sweet life.”
-It’s a stunning vehicle that’s highly sought-after from Indianapolis to Indianapolis, and it matches up favorably against other competitors such as the Aston Martin DB11 Coupe as well.
+It’s a stunning vehicle that’s highly sought-after from Milwaukee to Milwaukee, and it matches up favorably against other competitors such as the Aston Martin DB11 Coupe as well.
 Want to buy a Ferrari of your own?
-Contact Continental AutoSports in the Chicago area — we can help drivers throughout the country achieve their dream of owning a new Prancing Horse.
+Contact Continental AutoSports Ferrari in the Chicago area — we can help drivers throughout the country achieve their dream of owning a new Prancing Horse.

 2018 Ferrari California T One of One, Tailor Made, 70th Anniversary Special Edition 70 years after Ferrari became recognized as an official automotive manufacturer, they wanted to organize something special to immortalize their history and lineage.
 In 2016 it was announced at the Paris Motor Show that 70 special edition liveries, honoring street and race cars from Ferrari’s past, would be mirrored onto the contemporary model range of the F12berlinetta, the 488 GTB, the 488 Spider, the GTC4Lusso, and the California T. In total, 350 absolutely unique vehicles would be manufactured and tailor-made to honor 70 years of Ferrari excellence….